dipit099/FictionProfile_-Database-Project-/README.md

 3. Download PgAdmin4 .
 4. Make sure you have Node.js installed.

+## Update: We have Removed some of our Credentials For Safety .
+Thats why you may not be able to run the full website Locally
 # Connect with Backend
 ### Nodemon Installation (Backend)
 ```bash